zhenging/hist207b/notes/07_progressivism/outline.md

 >Reading
 Ch.21 p.776-793
 Article: Forotten Fight for Suffrage
-Article: The Most Damnable Outrage
-  + Focus on South's reaction and Roosevelt's views on Race
+Article: The Most Damnable Outrage (Focus on South's reaction and Roosevelt's views on Race)
-Article: The Most Damnable Outrage
-  + Focus on effect of lynching on W.E.B Du Bois
+Article: A Negro's Life is a Very Cheap Thing (Focus on effect of lynching on W.E.B Du Bois)

 Progressivism issues still around today: Political Participation